MRSN FRAUD ALERT: Jakubowitz L - GuruFocus.com

 PR Newswire

-NEW YORK, June 23, 2023 /PRNewswire/ -- Jakubowitz Law announces that an investigation into potential securities fraud allegations has commenced on behalf of shareholders of Mersana Therapeutics, Inc. (NASDAQ: MRSN)
+NEW YORK, June 27, 2023 /PRNewswire/ -- Jakubowitz Law announces that an investigation into potential securities fraud allegations has commenced on behalf of shareholders of Mersana Therapeutics, Inc. (NASDAQ: MRSN).

 To be contacted by a member of our team, fill out the form: